 2. (3-4) Satisfaction in the house of God.

 Even Your altars, O LORD of hosts,

 Blessed are those who dwell in Your house;

 a.
 Even the sparrow has found a home: Perhaps the psalmist saw birds – the sparrow and the swallow – that had made a nest, living at the house of God, in view of the altar itself.
 He considered those birds blessed, living at the tabernacle.

 i.
 “The writer of this Psalm had peculiar familiarity with the Temple.
 He had watched it with loving eyes, and seen the birds finding rest and refuge there.”
 (Morgan)

 ii.
-Boice offered that the sparrow as a picture of small significance and the swallow a picture of restlessness.
-The insignificant can find their place in the House of God, and the restless can find their rest (nest) there – near God’s altar.
+Boice offered that the sparrow is an example of a bird of small significance and the swallow is a picture of restlessness.
+Likewise, the insignificant can find his place in the house of God, and the restless man can find his rest (nest) there – near God’s altar.

 iii.
 “It is evidently the design of this passage to intimate to us, that in the house, and at the altar of God, a faithful soul findeth freedom from care and sorrow, quiet of mind, and gladness of spirit; like a bird that had secured a little mansion for the reception and education of her young.”
 (Horne)

 iv.
 “You and I, dear friends, will be wise if we do as this sparrow did; for she found a house for herself because she looked for it, she found it because it was there all ready for her, and she found it by appropriating it so that it became her very own.
 Thus may we appropriate the Lord Jesus Christ, by an act of faith, and so make him our very own!”
 (Spurgeon)